Virtual-Coffee/bot-meetingplace-events/README.md

-# Bot : Meeting Place Events
+# Bot : MeetingPlace Events

 This friendly bot reports when the next event is in our Slack.

-It pulls the data from the [Meeting Place API](https://meetingplace.io/api/v1/group/virtual-coffee/events.json).
+It pulls the data from the [MeetingPlace API](https://meetingplace.io/api/v1/group/virtual-coffee/events.json).

 ## Sample Output